 Step 4: Glue the boards to the mirror.

-Once the boards are treated, it’s time to glue them to the mirror!
+Once the boards are finished, glue them to the mirror!
 Make sure the construction adhesive you use bonds to glass or mirror material, otherwise you may have some issues getting the boards to stay put.
 We used FUZE IT Liquid Nails.
 Grab your adhesive, caulk gun, and husband because it’s kind of hard to squeeze the glue out of the tube.
 LOL

 Once the glue is on, stick it on to the mirror and make sure it’s level.
 You may need to hold it there for a few minutes until the glue starts drying and it stays in place.

-Glue up the rest of the frame, making sure to nudge it around if necessary so all the edges fit together properly.
+Glue the rest of the frame to the mirror, nudging it around until all the edges fit together properly.

 Stain: On hand ($10.77 at Home Depot)

 FUZE IT Liquid Nails: On hand ($6.47 at Home Depot)

 Caulk Gun: On hand ($2.77 at Home Depot)

 If you had to buy everything new at the store, it would cost around $32 and you’d have a TON of supplies leftover – like, with more (cheap!) wood, you could probably frame 10 more mirrors.
 We had most of the items on hand as they’re fairly common for many home improvement projects.

 This DIY bathroom mirror frame is such an easy project to upgrade builder-grade mirrors in your home.
 It only takes an afternoon and will give your bathroom a whole new feel!
 In fact, after I framed my parents’ bathroom mirror, my dad said he felt like he was getting ready in a fancy hotel room.
 LOL.